Curious about face piercings? Looking for a comprehensive guide? Look no further, we’ve got you covered.

 Lip piercings are perforations made either on or around your lips.
 They give your lips a narrower or fuller look depending on the types of lip piercings you get.

 While pain levels vary depending on the spot you get pierced and your pain tolerance, it shouldn’t go beyond a 6 out of 10.
-Most lip piercings heal in about three months.
+Most lip piercings, like the monroe, heal in about three months.
 We have a comprehensive lip piercing guide for more detailed information.

 Nose piercings are done through the skin or the cartilage on the nose.
 The earliest records of nose piercings go back to the 1910s but they rose to popularity during the 1960s.
 They draw attention away from less desirable areas of your face to your nose.